atomjump/loop-server/README.md

-Production:
-The port 1444 code is only used in a production install, and you must have configured haproxy.
-This is mapped inside the haproxy config back to port 80 for a normal http request.

 Staging:
 To ensure you are set to staging, set the 'webDomain' param in the config.json to the raw local domain or hostname actually used.
 E.g. an ip address would be '192.168.40.10' or a domain would be 'subdomain.yourdomain.com'.
 If you change from an ip